torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 /batchjobs/container_id1 becomes the cgroupns root.
 For the init_cgroup_ns, this is the real root ('/') cgroup.

-The cgroupns root cgroup does not change even if the namespace creator process later moves to a different cgroup::
+The cgroupns root cgroup does analt change even if the namespace creator process later moves to a different cgroup::

   # ~/unshare -c # unshare cgroupns in some cgroup